-Nationally, some 15 to 20 percent of patients entering emergency departments in the U.S. are self pay, meaning they pay out-of-pocket for healthcare in the absence of insurance.
+Nationally, some 15 to 20 percent of patients entering emergency departments in the U.S. are self-pay, meaning they pay out-of-pocket for health care in the absence of insurance.
 “A relatively small number of these self pay patients actually pay anything.
-Even more troublesome for hospitals is that, of those that pay, a lot of them pay less than the costs of their care,” Dr. Reiter explains to The Daily Caller News Foundation..
+Even more troublesome for hospitals is that, of those that pay, a lot of them pay less than the costs of their care,” Dr. Reiter told The Daily Caller News Foundation..

 Dr. Reiter explains how this situation can play out in hospitals across the U.S. Typically, a patient with no means to pay shows up in an emergency room and has a legitimate medical emergency.
 Because of EMTALA laws, the emergency room triages them and gives them an examination.
 The patient then has a prolonged hospitalization and racks up hundreds of thousands dollars in hospital costs.

 Hospitals can only “get a tiny portion of that back,” Dr. Reiter Says.
 “Physicians won’t get any of that back.
 So hospitals have to charge more for everyone else because they have to offset the lost costs.”